simplesamlphp/simplesamlphp/modules/saml/docs/filterscopes.md

 :   An array containing a list of attributes that are scoped and therefore should be evaluated.
     Defaults to _eduPersonPrincipalName_ and _eduPersonScopedAffiliation_.

+`allowNonScoped`
+:   Boolean defaults to true.
+Set to false to avoid copying attributes without a scope.

 Examples
 --------